 (Judges 2:6 — 10 NASB)

-While this an exaggeration, it makes a frightening point.
-All it takes for the people of God to find someone else to worship is one failed generation.
-This is an exaggeration because God will always provide for a remnant.
-Even in Judges, there was always someone who seems to know God, ready to lead the people back to Him.
-The people didn’t listen until it hurt too much to continue to ignore God.
-But, there is still enough of the generation walking away from God, walking away because they don’t know.
-That’s scary.
+While this an exaggeration, the following statement makes a frightening point: All it takes for the people of God to find someone else to worship is one failed generation.
+This is an exaggeration because God always provides for a remnant.
+There has always been someone who seems to know God, ready to lead the people back to Him.
+In Judges, the people didn’t listen until it hurt too much to continue to ignore God.
+But a remnant is a minority.
+There is still a majority of the generation walking away from God because they don’t know.
+That’s what’s scary.

 I suspect the problem wasn’t the prior generation not passing on the information.
 I suspect it was the type of knowledge.
 I suspect the Next Gen didn’t know God in the same way the prior generation knew Him, experientially.
 It’s one thing to pass on knowledge, it’s another thing to train someone else to follow the successful patterns, but it’s an impossible thing to cause someone to experience God.

 Some will just get it.
 They’ll see God working in dad or grandpa, someone they admire, and for them it’s real.
-For others, the family isn’t as strong, and the message is correspondingly weak.
+They pursue the experience of Yahweh’s presence they’ve seen in others.
+But, for others, the family isn’t as strong, and the message is correspondingly weak.
 Or perhaps the power and influence shifts ever so slightly towards those “compromisers”, seemingly successful people, who are more like the culture.
-Then the influence of the the devoted ones is diluted.
+Then the influence of the the devoted ones becomes diluted.

 What’s your view through the knothole this morning?